-SESSION III: Incorporating Technical Analysis in the Marketing Plan and Fundamental Analysis of Livestock Markets
+SESSION III: Incorporating Technical Analysis in the Marketing Plan and Production Risk Management Tools

 The first day of this session will explore the uses of technical analysis, especially in relation to the marketing plan.
-The instructor will use case studies to explain such techniques as chart formation, support/resistance, trends, moving averages oscillators, and other tools to improve marketing timing.
-The second day of this session will discuss the fundamental factors that influence livestock prices.
+The instructor will use case studies to explain such techniques as chart formations, support/resistance, trends, moving averages, oscillators, and other tools to improve marketing timing.
+The second day of this session will discuss production risk management tools and how they can be combined with price risk tools in the marketing plan.

 Alan Brugler is President of Brugler Marketing and Management, LLC, Omaha, Nebraska.
 Previously, he was DTN director of market analysis and spent ten years as a research and commodity strategist.
-His reports included DTN's Grains, Livestock, and Cotton segments,
+His reports included DTN's Grains, Livestock, and Cotton segments, Technical Comments,

-Technical Comments, Special Research Reports, ChartTalk, Midday Grain Comments, and Weekly Options.
+Special Research Reports, ChartTalk, Midday Grain Comments, and Weekly Options.
 He has presented some 470 seminars on fundamental and technical market analysis methods, options, and market outlooks in the U.S. and Canada.
 The Brugler Cycle Indicator (BCI) is available on DTN Pro Series and DTNstant services.